OrdnanceSurvey/openspace-android-sdk/README.md

 Contents
 -------

-The openspace-ios-sdk comprises of a couple of items:
+The openspace-android-sdk comprises of a couple of items:

 1. The openspace-android-sdk framework is downloaded from [www.ordnancesurvey.co.uk](https://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/android-sdk.html)
 2. [Documentation](http://ordnancesurvey.github.io/openspace-android-sdk/) - The documentation for the latest version of openspace-android-sdk in javadoc format